superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/GameControllerSupport.md

 The Paywall SDK supports Game Controller input.

-To forward events to your web paywall, simply call `gamepadValueChanged(gamepad:element:)` from your own gamepad's valueChanged handler:
+To forward events to your paywall, simply call `gamepadValueChanged(gamepad:element:)` from your own gamepad's valueChanged handler:

 ```swift
 controller.extendedGamepad?.valueChangedHandler = { gamepad, element in